I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex

 1. Any current or former student, applicant for employment, current or former employee, contractor or third party who believes he/she has been subjected to discrimination or harassment covered by this policy or who believes that he/she has knowledge of discrimination or harassment taking place shall present the complaint to one of the offices designated below, which shall conduct the investigation:

 Complaints against students:

-Complaints against employees, contractors, or third parties:
+Complaints against faculty, staff, contractors, or third parties:

 3. Every attempt will be made to get the complainant to provide the complaint in writing.
 The complaint shall include the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of witnesses, if any.
 The complaint shall be signed by the complainant.
 However, when the complainant chooses not to provide or sign a written complaint, the matter will still be investigated and appropriate action taken.

 In the event that a complainant decides that he/she does not want to pursue the complaint or makes the complaint anonymously, the investigator will, in consultation with the Office of the University Counsel, determine whether to continue to pursue the complaint to the extent that it can, consistent with the complainant’s request.

 Any such request will be evaluated in the context of MTSU’s responsibility to provide a safe and nondiscriminatory environment for all students, faculty and staff.
 At all times, the investigator shall pursue necessary measures to remedy the effects of any harassment, prevent retaliation, and protect other members of the educational community to the extent possible.

 4. The investigator shall notify the complainant of resources available to him/her, such as counseling, health services, interim protective measures, and his/her right to file a complaint with the appropriate law enforcement agency.
 The investigator will continuously assess what resources might be beneficial to the complainant and advise the complainant of the availability of those resources throughout the investigation process.